Table of Contents

 Similar to the decanter centrifuge described above, a disc centrifuge is an industrial fluid separating machine.
 It is designed to separate liquids from solids and liquids from liquid continuously.

-A disc or disk centrifuge is also known as conical plate, cone, disc bowl centrifuge.
+A disc or disk centrifuge is also known as a conical plate, cone, disc bowl centrifuge.
 You can read more about disc centrifuges on Wikipedia.

 Fast rotation of the disc centrifuge bowl generates very high centrifugal forces within the centrifuge bowl.
 These high centrifugal forces cause differential settling of the different liquid phases within the process fluid.
 A disc centrifuge can generate up to 10,000 times the force of gravity.